Hydraverse/hygem/README.md

 Every smart contract transaction on the Hydra chain is confirmed by a mined block.

-When a player `mint`s 💫, its `cost` (starting at 0.0001 HYDRA) is contributed to the HYDRA reward pool.
+When a player mints 💫, the cost (starting at 0.0001 HYDRA) is contributed to the HYDRA reward pool.
 At the same time, the address responsible for mining the block associated with this transaction receives 1🧱.

-Players can acquire 🧱 by `buy`ing from the miner for a slightly higher `price`, but only if the buyer is holding 💫 but not 🧱, and the seller isn't holding 💫.
+Players can acquire 🧱 by buying from the miner for a slightly higher price, but only if the buyer is holding 💫 but not 🧱, and the seller isn't holding 💫.

-**NEW:** Staking wallets can claim another address as a co-player, allowing `mint`ed blocks to be acquired for free and preventing anyone else from buying them!
+**NEW: Staking wallets can claim another address as a co-player, allowing minted blocks to be acquired for free and preventing anyone else from buying them!**

 Once the player has at least 1💫 and 1🧱, they can be burned together to receive 1💎.

-💎 can be then get `burn`ed to receive 🪙 proprtional to the HYDRA prize pool `value`, and then 🪙 can be `redeem`ed 1:1 for HYDRA.
+💎 can then be burned to receive 🪙 proprtional to the HYDRA prize pool value, and then 🪙 can be redeemed 1:1 for HYDRA.
 This allows players to hold 💎 until the redemption value is to their liking.

 Note that 💎 cannot be burned until the player has burned all available 💫🧱 pairs from their holdings.